Platform: All university technology and data resources

-A Technology Compliance Review is Required if any of the following apply
+A Technology Compliance Review is required if the product/service meets any of ANY the following apply:

-Step 1 - Review Policies, Complete the Review Form, and Submit your Request
+Step 1 - Review Policies, Complete the Review Worksheet and Submit your Request

 - Review the University data classification policy to determine the type of data that the product may transmit or store.

-- Complete the technology compliance review request form.
+- Complete the technology compliance review worksheet. (updated 3/9/21)

 If the product requires a contractual agreement, begin the contract review process.